The Early Years, 1888 to the 1920s

 1969 - St. Joseph's Family Medical Centre opened

 The Family Medical Centre provided services to thousands of people in the community over the years and continues to serve the community well.
 It is also an outstanding teaching facility affiliated with the University of Western Ontario's highly-regarded Department of Family Medicine.
-It was originally located at 362 Oxford Street East.

-1970 - management of St. Joseph's School of Nursing was transferred to Fanshawe College, in conjunction with similar transfers to community colleges across the province.
+1970 - Management of St. Joseph's School of Nursing was transferred to Fanshawe College, in conjunction with similar transfers to community colleges across the province.
 The school continued to operate on the St. Joseph's campus site.

 1971 - Surgical Day Care Unit opened